Our Story

 Prior to joining New America, she was an Education Legislative Policy Analyst for the Florida Legislative's Research Unit, known as the Office of Program Policy Analysis & Government Accountability (OPPAGA).
 She also previously worked for the College Autism Network as a Quantitative Researcher, as well as Florida State University's Center for Academic Retention and Enhancement as the Interim Director for their College Reach Out Program where she exposed underserved Leon County high school students to postsecondary opportunities.

-Dr. Monique has over a decade of experience as a trained quantitative researcher and data analyst.
+Dr. Monique has 15 years of rich experience as a trained quasi-experimental researcher and data storyteller.
 She earned her PhD in Higher Education, with a specialization in Public Policy, from Florida State University (FSU).
 During her doctoral studies, Dr. Ositelu was recognized as an FSU Fellow, McKnight Dissertation Fellow, Finalist for Outstanding Graduate Student Research, Runner-Up for FSU's College of Education 3-Minute Thesis Competition, Graduate Assistant for a National Science Foundation (NSF) grant, an active presenter at national conferences and a recipient of multiple grants and scholarships.

 In March of 2019, Dr. Monique was recognized as an honoree for the Dissertation of the Year Award from the American Association of Blacks in Higher Education (AABHE).
 Dr. Ositelu's dissertation focused on the National Collegiate Athletic Association's (NCAA's) Academic Progress Rate (APR).